soft-matter/pims/doc/source/custom_readers.rst

     cols : int
         The number of rows and columns of sprites.
-        The sprite size is computed from these + the shape of the sheet. dtype : np.dtype or None
+        The sprite size is computed from these + the shape of the sheet.
-        dtype of the returned array.
-Defaults to the type of sheet
     """

     def __init__(self, sheet, rows, cols):